VincentWei/mg-tests/dri-engine/README.md

 * Bliting pixels on a source surface to a destination surface with alpha or color-key enabled.

+Please make sure to install `libdrm-dev` package to your Linux system:

+    $ sudo apt install libdrm-dev

 ## Copying

 Copyright (C) 2019, Beijing FMSoft Technologies Co., Ltd.